 In terms of child support, Illinois is now what is known as an “income shares” state, which means that the court considers both parents’ incomes in making a decision about each of their contributions to the child’s support.

 When you are considering divorce, it is extremely important to have a dedicated and experienced Chicago divorce attorney on your side.
 While some divorce issues may seem relatively straightforward, divorce cases can get complicated quickly.
 The Chicago divorce attorneys at our firm can help with contested and uncontested divorces, and we can assist with a wide range of legal matters arising out of a divorce case in the area.
-Contact the Arami Law Office to learn more about the divorce services we provide to clients throughout Chicagoland.
+Contact Arami Law to learn more about the divorce services we provide to clients throughout Chicagoland.

 How did we do?